 What they don't do is check for the validity of an address, like we do.
 That means if conditions aren't perfect (you entered the address incorrectly, the area isn't well mapped, etc.), Google may actually be dropping the pin on the map when it should be telling you it couldn't find what you were looking for.
 In short, Google doesn’t validate addresses.

 So if you're counting on a mapping service to provide you with geocodes, you may find yourself requesting geocodes to a place that's no longer an active mailing address, isn't one yet, or isn't a real address at all.
 As many have already experienced, this is a problem even if you're looking for physical addresses rather than geocodes.

 Why Did I Care about All of This Long Enough to Read to the End?

-So at the end of the day, SmartyStreets' geocodes are accurate enough to meet your needs, they're less expensive, and they're a whole lot quicker than the competition.
+So at the end of the day, SmartyStreets' geocodes are hyper accurate, and they're a bunch quicker than the competition.
 And best of all, by combining geocoding with address validation, you can be sure the data we give you is reliable.